San Diego, CA United States

 What is Essential about Being a Teacher at Our School?

-The Bishop’s School promotes an integrated, student-centered approach to education that utilizes collaborative problem sets to build applied skills in all areas of the curriculum.
-Our goals are to foster curiosity, encourage active student engagement, and collaboration in the classroom, and direct students to take ownership of their learning.
-In addition to teaching workload, faculty responsibilities include serving as an advisor to students or other duties.
+Our goals are to foster curiosity, encourage active student engagement, encourage collaboration in the classroom, and direct students to take ownership of their learning.
+In addition to teaching, faculty serve as an advisor to students or take on other equivalent duties.

 Position Summary Description

-- A bachelor’s degree (B.A.) in the area of expertise or a related field is required;
+- A bachelor’s degree (B.A.) in chemistry or a related field is required;

-- A minimum of 3 years of teaching experience in photography is preferred;
+- A minimum of 3 years of teaching experience is expected;

-- Interest in supporting current co-curricular programs and professional learning communities is also highly desirable;
+- Interest in supporting current co-curricular programs is also highly desirable;

 - An unequivocal passion for working with adolescents and supporting them in all facets of their lives;

-- Demonstrated commitment and competency in diversity, equity, and inclusion;
+- Demonstrated commitment and competency in diversity, equity, inclusion and justice;

 - Eagerness to collaborate with other department members in creating meaningful, relevant, learner-centered classroom experiences;